braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 When variants are deleted from a Canvas, the following occurs:
 - Steps within the variant (including those shared by other variants) will be deleted.
-- You won't be able to view the step analytics or the top-level analytics for the Canvas, such as _Total Entries_, _Total Exits_, and _Conversion Rate_.
+- The step analytics and the top-level analytics for the Canvas, such as _Total Entries_, _Total Exits_, and _Conversion Rate_, will be deleted.
 - Users in deleted variants are exited from the steps, and any following messages are not sent.

 ## Best practices